Canterbury Japan Day will be held at Riccarton Park Raceway on 1 March 2015. Entry is free.

 Meet with each other and the IUC Resident Director on a monthly basis to discuss their research interests and experiences in Japan,

-Invite two IUC alumni to offer public lectures in Japanese in Tokyo, and Deliver a presentation in Japanese at one of three Nippon Foundation Fellows conferences open to the public.
+Deliver a presentation in Japanese at one of three Nippon Foundation Fellows conferences open to the public.

 On 30-31st October, the Japanese Programme at the University of Canterbury hosted a very successful mini workshop titled, “Tohoku/Christchurch: Reflections on the Socio-cultural Impacts of the Quakes”, in conjunction with colleagues from Tohoku University and Kobe University.